-The Culinary Arts and Hospitality Management (CAHM) program prepares students for many aspects of the food industry.
-Celebrity Chefs, Iron Chefs, Food Network shows-everywhere you look today, the public is excited about culinary arts.
-As this excitement grows, so does the food industry.
-Trained, qualified chefs are in demand and the Skagit Valley College Culinary Arts and Hospitality Management (CAHM) program is the place to prepare you for this emergent industry.
+There is a new energy and excitement surrounding food and cooking!
+Trained, qualified chefs are in high demand and the Skagit Valley College Culinary Arts and Hospitality Management (CAHM) program is the place to prepare you for this emergent industry.